 It is the sense- and meaning-maker appearing from “the bottom” that surprises us.

-This time, I recommend listening to another example of a creators’ exploration of narrative possibilities from a bottom-up perspective.
-It is a GDC talk called “Design by Chaos,” which I linked at the end of the last chapter on pacing where the game programmer Seth Coster explicitly describes a bottom-up design, expressing a surprise how the story came later.
+This time, I recommend listening to another example of creators’ exploration of narrative possibilities from a bottom-up perspective.
+It is a GDC talk called “Design by Chaos,” which I linked at the end of the last chapter on pacing, where the game programmer Seth Coster explicitly describes a bottom-up design, expressing a surprise at how the story came later.

 Why Coster defines the design process from a bottom-up perspective as “chaos” doesn’t depend on an unconsciousness of how our thinking works.
-On the contrary, with a shared goal and a gut helping us control the navigation, we manage very well, altering top-down and bottom-up perspectives, breaking down meanings.
+On the contrary, with a shared goal and a gut helping us control the navigation, we manage very well, altering top-down and bottom-up perspectives and breaking down meanings.

-The GDC title, “Design by Chaos,” actually shows how Coster intuitively understands the convention about the static, and scripted narrative constitutes a base to engage and surprise the audience.
-In this case, the audience is game creators, whose conceptions and expectations on the narrative are utilized by Coster, who knows how to surprise a community that collectively subverts expectations on the narrative’s behavior.
+The GDC title, “Design by Chaos,” actually shows how Coster intuitively understands the convention about the static and scripted narrative constituting a base to engage and surprise the audience.
+In this case, the audience is game creators whose conceptions and expectations on the narrative are utilized by Coster, who knows how to surprise a community that collectively subverts expectations on the narrative’s behavior.